 Makeup Do’s and Don’ts for Senior Photos

 From junior prom to getting your senior photos taken, these are all milestones in your high school life that will stick with you for years to come.
-It will be one of these photos that it will get be shared online and given to all your family, friends, and loved ones.
-It will also be the photos that will be remembered by classmates and friends, and lovers will remember you by when you get older.
+You know these photos will be proudly shared online and given to all your family, friends, and loved ones.
+It will also be these photos that will be remembered by classmates and friends, and lovers will remember you by when you get older.
 No pressure at all…

 Have you been spending months trying out the best poses for your senior photo?
 Or perhaps the best way you can wear your hair or how you can emphasize your sparkling, brace-free pearly whites?
 This is the day you’ve been waiting for, so let’s get you as prepared as possible!
-Having beautiful makeup will help you look and feel your best!
+We have tips so you’ll have the best makeup and hairstyles for your senior portraits!

 Hiring a Professional Hair and Makeup Artist